microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/azure-ad-overview.md

 # Working with Microsoft Entra resources in Microsoft Graph

-With Microsoft Graph, you can access [Microsoft Entra ID](/azure/active-directory/active-directory-whatis) resources to enable scenarios like managing administrator (directory) roles, inviting external users to an organization, and, if you are a [Cloud Solution Provider (CSP)](https://partner.microsoft.com/cloud-solution-provider), managing your customer's data.
+With Microsoft Graph, you can access [Microsoft Entra](/azure/active-directory/active-directory-whatis) resources to enable scenarios like managing administrator (directory) roles, inviting external users to an organization, and, if you are a [Cloud Solution Provider (CSP)](https://partner.microsoft.com/cloud-solution-provider), managing your customer's data.
 Microsoft Graph also provides methods that apps can use to, for example, discover information about users' transitive group and role memberships.

 > **Note**: Some Microsoft Entra resources are documented in other sections of the API reference.
 For more information, see [Users](users.md) and [Groups](group.md).